NEML2 2.0.0

 Since many configure options are available for customizing the build, it is sometimes challenging to keep track of them during the development workflow.
 CMake introduces the concept of preset to help manage common configurations.

-NEML2 predefines five configure presets, serving different development purposes:
+NEML2 predefines six configure presets, serving different development purposes:

 • dev: This preset is best suited for developing the C++ backend and Python bindings.
 Compiler optimization is turned off, and debug symbols are enabled.
 In addition, targets for locally generating the documentation (this website) are enabled.